 - Chains are not recommended for freeing a stuck vehicle.
 Chains may break, causing serious injury or death. - Stand clear of vehicles when pulling with tow hooks.
-Tow straps and chains may break, causing serious injury.
+Tow straps may become disengaged, causing serious injury.

 Tow hooks are for emergency use only to rescue a vehicle stranded off-road.
 Do not use tow hooks for tow truck hookup or highway towing.
 You could damage your vehicle.